 We all like to think we're safe in our homes and in our neighborhoods, but in fact these places could be contaminated with environmental toxins without us even knowing about it.
-These silent, invisible killers are responsible for many illnesses ranging from the lung problems experienced by employees of Air Conditioning Hamilton who are exposed to toxic mould to the kids who are exposed to lead paint when their old school is repainted.
+These silent, invisible killers are responsible for many illnesses ranging from the lung problems experienced by employees of some factories who are exposed to toxic mould to the kids who are exposed to lead paint when their old school is repainted.
 Here are some common environmental toxins and how to avoid them.

 PCBs are industrial chemicals that were used as coolants and conductors for a long time until they were banned.
 Unfortunately, they are very difficult to destroy and have leaked into sewage disposal systems and from there into ground water and bodies of water.
 PBCs can cause cancer, so avoiding old industrial sites and limiting your intake of farm raised fish is a good idea.

-Up until a few decades ago, we viewed certain plants, insects, and funguses as the primary threat when we really should have been concerned with the chemicals we were using to kill them.
+Up until a few decades ago, we viewed certain plants, insects, and fungi as the primary threat when we really should have been concerned with the chemicals we were using to kill them.
 30% to 90% of pesticides are known carcinogens that can also cause birth defects and nerve damage.
 Eating organic fruits and veggies that have not been exposed to chemicals will limit your exposure.

 Mould and Fungus